Latest

 Hello from China!

 I stumbled upon a really cool gallery/restaurant/bar/spa/hotel a few weeks ago while traveling to the city of Dalian, China.
-It is called Thai’s, and I felt as if I found a treasure–just like how I think PVG is a little gem in the city of Chillicothe.
-My friend and I were the only guests there during the entire the lunch hours, and we ended up spending two hours in there talking, eating, drinking and enjoying the beautiful decorations.
+It is called Thai’s, and I felt as if I found a treasure — just like how I think PVG is a little gem in the city of Chillicothe.
+My friend and I were the only guests there during the entirety of lunch hours.
+We ended up spending two hours at the restaurant talking, eating, drinking while enjoying the beautiful decorations.
 Take a look!

 The first floor is full of sculptures, paintings, furniture, etc.